 The milk texturing and steam heating system is all contained in a removable lid for the Deséa glass mug, which makes it easy to take out and clean.
 The system does a good job of adding texture to milk, for an automatic machine and the cup size is generous enough to have as much milk as you’d want.

 Nespresso is still expensive as far as coffee goes, costing about the same per shot as beans from your premium local roaster.
 The Vertuo range of coffee pods were also designed to cater to individuals who prefer a more ‘Americano’ style coffee that can fill a 414ml cup without milk.
-So if you’ve got a Nespresso Classic machine and you like local flat whites then there’s really no need to switch .
+So if you’ve got a Nespresso Classic machine and you like local flat whites then there’s really no need to switch.

 There’s only 7.2 grams of coffee in a standard 40ml Nespresso Vertuo capsule, which is roughly a third the amount of coffee a café would use to produce a similar shot.
-Nespresso have done a great job in stretching the flavour of these shots, but these kinds of proportions are only going to be able to take you so far towards good tasting coffee.
+Nespresso has done a great job in stretching the flavour of these shots, but these kinds of proportions are only going to be able to take you so far towards good tasting coffee.
 If you’re looking for café quality coffee at home, you'll have to look elsewhere.

 The Barista Express has been the top of our favourite coffee machine pile for some time now thanks to its excellent balance of features and cost.
 So, it’s perhaps not overly surprising then that we were pretty excited about its spiritual successor, the Barista Pro.